 No Perceiving Subject

-There has been very little notice taken about all this because the subjective viewpoint is very carefully eliminated from experiments in physics, and scrupulously excluded from theoretical physics.
-But as physicist David Mermin states in his article in Nature, this is exactly the reason the physics does not work:
+There has been very little notice taken of all this, but this is no great surprise.
+The subjective viewpoint is very carefully eliminated from experiments in physics, and it is scrupulously excluded from theoretical physics.
+But this is the great stumbling block.
+As physicist David Mermin states in his article in Nature, this is exactly the reason the physics does not work:

 In Nature and the Greeks, Austrian physicist Erwin Schrödinger traced the removal of the subject from science back more than two millennia.
 Alongside the spectacular success of physical science, this exclusion of personal experience has given rise to some vexing and persistent puzzles and paradoxes. … [These are] resolved by recognizing that the perceiving subject has as important a role to play in understanding the nature of physical science as does the perceived object.
 (2014)

-When Everett’s explanation is taken at face value, the physics makes complete sense as Lockwood shows.
-With respect to the state of the memory, the world hologram, the dynamics of quantum theory are enacted.
+Everett’s explanation is founded on the record of experiences.
+As such it is widely rejected despite its extraordinary empirical success.
+When his formulation is taken at face value the physics makes complete sense, as Lockwood demonstrates.
 Thus Everett’s formulation is the precise resolution of the great paradoxes.

 Everett’s protagonist is the ”observer” missing from the physics.
-And the world of this entity is the superworld, thus explaining the strange nature of the relative world.
-This is the ontology of the relative world.
-And this explains how the paradoxical dynamics of the quantum theory operates, as described in subsequent sections here.
+And the world of this entity is the superworld.
+And this explains the paradoxical dynamics of the quantum theory.
+This is described in detail in subsequent sections.

-The reason quantum theory has been impossible to understand is that this dualism was never imagined.
-There are two different types of process in quantum mechanics, two different dynamics.
+The reason quantum theory has been impossible to understand is that this dualism was never even imagined.
+But in retrospect this is clearly a natural fit to the facts.
+There are two different types of process defined by the quantum theory, two different dynamics.
 They are defined by two different types of equations.
-Trying to apply these to the ordinary world does not work, as a century of frustration has demonstrated.
-The resolution is that they are the dynamics of the two types of world.
+Trying to apply all these to the physical observer in the ordinary world does not work, as a century of frustration has demonstrated.
+The resolution is that they are the dynamics of the two different types of world.
 Then the physics works perfectly.